Spine Surgery Conferences in the U.S. in 2020

 North American Spine Society (NASS) 35th Annual Meeting

 The NASS Annual meeting will feature educational courses and vendor exhibits.
 Spine care professionals in orthopedic surgery, neurosurgery, and other specialties will have the ability to network and attend presentations and hands-on labs.
-Hands-on courses include minimally invasive spine surgery, spinal deformity, and fluoroscopic guided lumbar spinal injections.
+Courses include minimally invasive spine surgery, spinal deformity, and fluoroscopic guided lumbar spinal injections.

 10th Annual UCSF Techniques in Complex Spine Surgery Program